Manuel wins 2nd straight world title in women’s 100 free

 GWANGJU, South Korea (AP) — Simone Manuel wasn’t swimming up to her standards, and she felt her relay anchor leg that resulted in a silver medal for the U.S. proved it.

-Then she remembered it’s always about bouncing back.
+Then she remembered it’s about bouncing back.

-Manuel did just that in the 100 freestyle, winning her second straight title at the world championships on Friday.
+Manuel did just that Friday in the 100 freestyle, winning her second straight title at the world championships on a day when three world records fell — the men’s 100 butterfly and 200 breaststroke and the women’s 200 backstroke.

 Relegated to Lane 1 with the slowest qualifying time, the American led all the way and touched first in 52.04 seconds, beating Cate Campbell of Australia by 0.39 seconds.

-“Not everybody has a perfect swim every time so I just needed to regroup and put on a good face,” Manuel said.
+“Not everybody has a perfect swim every time so I just needed to regroup and put on a good face,” the 22-year-old Texan said.
 “I’m a veteran on the team, so I have to be able to show a little bit of poise in these hard moments.”

 Manuel was unable to hold off Campbell on the anchor leg of the 4×100 free relay earlier in the meet, with Australia claiming gold and the U.S. silver.